Best EKG Technician Schools in Illinois

 • HIPAA and patient privacy laws

-Steps to Start Your EKG Tech Career in Illinois
+Steps to start your EKG tech career in Illinois

-Use the list above to find a convenient and accredited school.
+1. Research and choose a program Use the list above to find a convenient and accredited school.

-Most programs require a high school diploma or GED.
+2. Enroll and complete training Most programs require a high school diploma or GED.
 Some schools may require a background check or immunization records.

-Many programs include externships or hands-on lab practice.
+3. Gain clinical experience Many programs include externships or hands-on lab practice.
 Take these seriously-they help you build the skills employers expect.

-Study and schedule your exam soon after graduation for the best results.
+4. Pass a national certification exam Study and schedule your exam soon after graduation for the best results.

-Start with hospitals, diagnostic labs, and outpatient clinics.
+5. Apply for jobs Start with hospitals, diagnostic labs, and outpatient clinics.
 Update your resume to highlight certification and training.

 Even though Illinois doesn’t license EKG techs, certification tells employers you’ve met national standards.
 It can help you stand out when applying for a position, especially in larger hospital systems.